ETH Studio Basel

 At the end of 2018, the ETH Studio Basel Contemporary City Institute closed its doors, but the work created in the framework of this unique constellation continues to hold great relevance for architects and urban researchers.
 With this event, we are (re)launching ETH Studio Basel’s main publications as open access and making them available to a broad public on this website.
 Together with collaborators, assistants, and students, we will reflect on our projects and experiences, discuss what we have learnt, ask what is still relevant today, and explore how we continue to develop and apply the concepts and methods of the ETH Studio Basel.

-To see the video recording of the launch event, please click here.
+To see the video recording of the launch event, please click on the image to the right.

 ETH Studio Basel Archive Website